2,500 students from Gujarat, 2,320 from Kerala among thousands of Indians stranded in Ukraine | Business

 Even as plans are in the works to evacuate them safely, senior government officials said Air India is planning to operate two flights to Romanian capital Bucharest on Friday to bring back Indian nationals who have reached the Ukraine-Romania border by road.

-The stranded students face the risk of running out of food, water and cash as they take shelter in undergound bunkers and tunnels, awaiting information from the Indian embassy about evacuation processes.
+The stranded students face the risk of running out of food, water and cash as they take shelter in underground bunkers and tunnels, awaiting information from the Indian embassy about evacuation processes.

+On Thursday, Foreign Secretary Harsh Vardhan Shringla said there were around 20,000 Indians in Ukraine and of them, nearly 4,000 have returned to India in the last few days.

 The Ukrainian airspace was closed for civil aircraft operations by the country's authorities on Thursday morning and therefore, the evacuation flights are operating out of Bucharest.